Our Volunteer Instructors

 Darlene Fallon and her husband, Joe, have six children and have homeschooled for 12 years.
 She has a teaching degree in mathematics from Missouri Baptist University.
 She has been a youth and children's ministry leader at church for many years including directing several vacation Bible schools.
 Her family has been blessed to take classes at The Pillar Foundation and is thankful to give back.
 She loves to spend time with her family, camp, fish, hike, work in the garden, and cheer on her daughters playing soccer.

 Sue Hancock, wife of Jim Hancock, is a graduate of the University of MO, Columbia.
-She homeschooled her five children for twenty-one years, and for the past 6 years has been teaching math at Christian High School and Christian Middle School for 6 years after that.
+She homeschooled her five children for twenty-one years, and taught math at Christian High School and Christian Middle School for 6 years after that.
 She also is the school's varsity swim coach for both the boys' and girls' teams.
 Sue is passionate about all things math, and loves teaching it to others.

 Jan spent ten years working in Business and Marketing for a large company before retiring to stay home to raise children.
 Jan and her husband have homeschooled their three children (now young adults) through high school.
 She has been very active in many aspects of homeschooling and has been involved in teaching classes in several different venues including sewing, public speaking, music classes, private flute, ACT tutoring, etc. Jan has been sewing since she was a teen and enjoys sewing as a hobby and teaching the skill to others.

 Nancy Sander taught high school English in the St. Louis area for thirty years.
 She received a B.S.Ed. from Southwest Missouri State (now Missouri State University) and a M.S.
 Ed. from the University of Missouri-St. Louis.
 Since retiring from the Rockwood School District, she has served as a teacher and teacher’s aide at Living Water Academy, taught writing classes at Pillar, and tutored home school students.
 Though the years, she has always harbored a passion for the Founding Fathers and the godly heritage of our country.